molockh/Internship/README.md

 # Advanced C++ and low-level software development
-This repository contains solutions of homework assignments given to me during my the internship at a large Ukrainian R&D company specializing in low-level development.
+This repository contains solutions of homework assignments given to me during internship at a large Ukrainian R&D company specializing in low-level development.
 You can see the list of topics below.
 ## Content
 ### 1. [Design patterns.
 Technical interview questions](Homework/Task_1_FactoryMethod)